 Similar to Task Manager on Windows, you can use Activity Monitor on Mac to completely close the Spotify app.
 Go through the steps below.

-Step 1: Use Command + Space keys on your Mac and search for Activity Monitor.
+Step 1: Use the Command + Space keys on your Mac and search for Activity Monitor.

 Step 2: Select Spotify from the menu and tap on the X mark to close the app.